Detailed Review of American Express Platinum Card: US Edition

 Another aspect is that you may not get the sign-up bonus for card renewal, and that is a chunk of points that one can use for any purpose.
 You can always negotiate with the American Express team for a reasonable retention offer and ask your friends to sign up using your referral link.
 However, the points earned are low.

 They also need to add more transfer partners and have more cashback.
 I have a lot of points for comparative analysis since I have used the exact version of the card in India.
 I felt the US variant was better in some places, but the Indian version stands out in some areas.

 Nonetheless, it is a great card to add to your kitty.

 Like what you read?
-Consider subscribing to The Local Postcards for more content on credit cards, hotels and local travel.
+Consider supporting The Local Postcards for more content on credit cards, hotels, and local travel.

 The Local Postcards Newsletter

 Join the newsletter to receive the latest updates in your inbox.